Skip to content

 Who Should Invest In the Vans UltraRange VR3 Shoe?

-The UltraRange VR3 Shoe has a little more arch and midfoot structure to it, so if you’re someone who typically resonates with shoes with last constructions with these features then I could see you really enjoying this model.
+The UltraRange VR3 Shoe has a slightly more arch and midfoot structure, so if you typically resonate with shoes with last constructions with these features, then I could see you really enjoying this model.

 When you’re walking long distances or standing all day and you want a zero-drop shoe with more cushion, I think most will enjoy the comfort of the UltraRange VR3 and how it feels on the ground.